-I recently got back from a surprise trip to Iceland for my birthday.
+For my birthday I had a surprise I could hardly believe – a trip to Iceland.
 Since it was a surprise, I didn’t know a whole lot about Iceland before my first visit, although I had some ideas.
 More than anything though, I wish I knew a few things before my first visit.

 2. Unconventional food – I have some food limitations, as I spelled out and defended in “Travel Diary of a Picky Eater.”
 I realize that visiting islands can be a dicey proposition since I don’t eat seafood, but it wasn’t just the seafood that stymied me.
 Just as the Scottish have a propensity to deep fry things, the Icelandic apparently think that fermenting food is a good idea.
 Amongst the more traditional, AKA tourist restaurant finds, were fermented shark, fermented lamb (why oh why) and such.
 But it wasn’t just the sour meats, it was the unconventional meat that troubled me.
 That’s right, I’m talking about whale and puffin.
 I understand the food is traditional, I understand some people like to eat it, fine, I guess.
 But there is no reason to promote it in the touristy areas thereby growing the trade.
 If locals want to eat whale, fine, I don’t like it but it’s not my culture.
 However, I really wish these meats with which many have significant problems weren’t offered at every tourist restaurant in town.

-4. Big-Small Town - I don’t think I fully appreciated just how small Iceland’s population is and what the effect of that has upon the travel experience.
+4. Big-Small Town – I don’t think I fully appreciated just how small Iceland’s population is and what the effect of that has upon the travel experience.
 The entire country has around 317,000 inhabitants.
 That’s about the size of St. Louis, Missouri.
 Reykjavik and surrounding suburbs account for 200,000 of that number, leaving a lonely 100,000 hardy souls strewn about the land of fire and ice.
 So instead of a colossal capital city, Reykjavik has the size and feel of a small town; or at least not a very big town.
 But it’s more than size, it’s the mentality of Reykjavik that’s so endearing.
 I never once saw a cop the entire time I was there.
 Or security.
 Or anything bad happen to anyone.
 There’s practically no crime, the entire country currently has 150 prisoners.
 150?!
-The parliament, prime minister’s house, president’s house all were essentially open with no obvous signs of security, not even a fence.
-Since I live in the heart of a police-state, being in Iceland wasn’t just nice, it was a vacation from distrust, paranoia and fear and I loved every second of it.
+The parliament, prime minister’s house, president’s house all were essentially open with no obvious signs of security, not even a fence.
+Being in Iceland wasn’t just nice, it was a vacation from distrust, paranoia and fear and I loved every second of it.

 5. Dark and rainy can be fun too – Iceland isn’t always dark and rainy, I know that.
 In fact, in the summer it’s almost always light out.
 But we went in the middle of winter and expected to find a cold, wet dark country.
 And we did, but it wasn’t a bad thing, not at all.
 The dark wasn’t excessive, the sun rose around 9:30 AM and set around 6:00 PM or so.
 A respectable day really for a country grazing the edge of the Arctic circle.
 There’s also something to be said for huddling around a warm fire, or enjoying a rich coffee while warming up in one of the city’s many cafes.
 I’ve been a major winter tourist this year and I love it.
 Anyone can travel when it’s sunny and warm, but to find the real city and enjoy it in a completely different way, there’s nothing like winter travel.